Marked points on translation surfaces: Proof of Theorem

+When $\cQ$ is hyperelliptic, every surface in $\cQ$ covers a surface in a genus 0 stratum $\cQ_0$, which is not hyperelliptic and has the same rank.
+Let $n$ be the number of points that are not zeros or poles over which these covering maps are branched.
+(One can show $n\in \{0,1, 2\}$.)
+Any $\cQ$-periodic point gives rise to a periodic point over $\cQ_0^{*n}$.
+This can be considered as a point marking over $\cQ_0$, and in this point marking the point arising from the $\cQ$-periodic point is not free.
+By Corollary \ref{C:nothypbig} this means we get a $\cQ_0$-periodic point, which is a contradiction. \end{proof}

+\begin{rem} Theorem \ref{T:findcyl} is false without Assumption \ref{A}.
+Namely, if $\cQ=\cH^{odd}(4)$, then $\cQ$ is not hyperelliptic, but every degeneration of $\cQ$ is a genus two stratum of Abelian differentials and hence hyperelliptic.
+Thus our proof does not apply as written to strata of Abelian differentials.

+However, a variant of the proof of Theorem \ref{T:findcyl} shows that in a connected component of a stratum of Abelian differentials of genus at least 3 other than $\cH^{odd}(4)$ there is a surface with a simple cylinder that may be degenerated to produce a translation surface in a nonhyperelliptic connected component.
+A new proof of the classification of periodic points for Abelian differentials then follows almost verbatim to the proof for quadratic differentials.
+We omit the arguments for Abelian differentials. \end{rem}

+Now we will proceed with the proof of Proposition \ref{P:induct}.
 The difficulty of the proof is that if we naively collapse $C$, it may be that as $C$ decreases in size, the periodic point converges to a zero or pole, so that on the limit there is no periodic point.
 Notice that the assumptions imply that $\cQ$ is not rank one.

-\begin{proof} We will handle both cases simultaneously.
+\begin{proof}[Proof of Proposition \ref{P:induct}] We will handle both cases simultaneously.
 In the first case, $C$ is the given simple cylinder, and in the second case, we let $C$ be either envelope.
 Suppose to a contradiction that $p$ is a $\cQ$-periodic point on $(Q, q)$.
 Let $\cC$ be the equivalence class of cylinders $\cQ$-parallel to $C$, and suppose without loss of generality that $\cC$ consists of horizontal cylinders and that the horizontal direction is generic.
 Our analysis will place increasingly strong constraints on $p$, until eventually we reach a contradiction.

 Suppose without loss of generality, after shearing the surface, that $C$ contains a vertical saddle connection.
 Recall we have defined the collapse of $C$ to be the limit of $a_s^C(Q,q)$ as $s\to -\infty$.
 Here it will be important that this limit can be thought of as limit of the path $a_{\log(t)}^C(Q,q)$, which is linear in period coordinates as $t$ ranges from $e$ to $0$.
 We refer to this whole path as the collapse path of $C$.